g-male/darin-portfolio/content/capturing/bird/japanese-cormorant.md

 postyear: "2023"
 contentdesc: bird
 ---
 Buddy didn't move an inch for like half an hour it was awesome.
+Taken in Beppu, Oita.